EukkMaru/4way/readme.md

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+it was all your fault

-it was all your fault \n
+i know you can hear me